Skip to main content

 • Elizabeth Dole Foundation: Through its Hope Fund for Critical Financial Assistance, this foundation provides vital financial aid specifically for military and veteran caregivers.
 This fund addresses urgent needs, ensuring caregivers receive necessary support during crises.

 • Operation Homefront: This organization supports military families facing economic difficulties by offering essential help, including grocery gift cards and emergency funds.
-In 2025, they plan to deliver significant support to thousands of military households, ensuring access to necessary resources during tough times.
+Check the organization's current programs directly before relying on availability or funding levels.

 • The American Legion: Provides various programs aimed at offering financial help for veterans with dementia, including emergency funds to alleviate urgent financial pressures.